Software I use, hardware I rely on, and the tools that keep me productive.

 Pi Agents

-When I need maximum configuration of the harness itself — custom skills, hooks, MCP servers, and fine-grained control over agent behaviour.
-Pi agents let me tailor the entire development workflow to the exact shape of the problem.
+For when I want to configure the harness itself: custom skills, hooks, MCP servers, and fine-grained control over agent behaviour.
+The most tweakable of the lot.

 Development Tools